Do you ever get the feeling that when you assign a task to someone, the task isn't done well enough?

 This shows that managers play an important role in employee engagement and productivity, and how managers interact with their team does have a direct influence on the company's performance.

-Using the Skill/Will Matrix to evaluate employees helps managers to identify the employee's readiness for the task and what leadership style to use to interact with the employee in order to improve the employee's performance.
+Using the Skill/Will Matrix to evaluate employees helps managers to identify the employee's readiness for the task and what leadership style to use to interact with the employee in order to improve the employee's performance and team management.

 In the 1970s, an American behavioural scientist Paul Hersey and an American business consultant Ken Blanchard created the Skill/Will Matrix based on their Situational Leadership Model.